 It’s the daily signal that tells the inhabitants that it’s time to take a walk in the streets.
 Then, in the evening, people go to salsa bars to dance and have a good time.

 From a historical point of view, you won’t have many places to visit.
 There are a few churches and museums scattered between the old center and the San Antonio district but not much more.

-However, it is a fantastic place to learn salsa and an excellent base for exploring the area.
+However, it is a fantastic place to learn salsa and an excellent base for exploring the South of Colombia.
 Indeed, the Pacific coast is only 3 hours away, the coffee region is only 3-4 hours away and Popayan is also 3-4 hours away.